mosip/mosip-infra/deployment/sandbox-v2/README.md

   mosip.kernel.auth.proxy-otp=true
   mosip.kernel.auth.proxy-email=true
   ```
-Note that default OTP is set to `111111`.
+Note that the default OTP is set to `111111`.

 * Intall all MOSIP modules:
 ```